apigee-labs/rapier/README.md

 URL \{`child-URL`\}/mother is guaranteed to be a valid URL, and further, it is guaranteed to be an alias of the URL in the 'mother' property of the resource at `child-URL`.

 A `query path` can be represented as a string.
-Here are some examples with their meaning
+Here are some examples with their meaning:

 mother - traverse the mother relationship.
 URL template is \{`child-URL`\}/mother
 siblings - traverse the siblings relationship.
 URL template is \{`child-URL`\}/siblings.
 Will return a collection
 siblings;{name} - traverse the sibling relationship.
 Use the `name` property of the siblings to select a single sibling.
 URL template is \{`child-URL`\}/siblings;\{name\}